-Examples of daily work are quizzes, workbook pages, worksheets, homework (not requiring extensive time and research), and other work approved by the principal.
+Examples of minor work are quizzes, workbook pages, worksheets, homework (not requiring extensive time and research), and other work approved by the principal.

 Examples of major work include unit tests, weekly tests, mastery tests, research papers, themes, compositions, book reports, science projects, other work approved by the principal.
-Student grades and conduct are reported according to the following scale:
+Please see the grade assignment chart below: